Heroku and Salesforce: All You Need to Know in 2022

 With over 175 available add-ons to personalise your development system and your app, Heroku offers an almost endless combination of possibilities.
 With so many trusted tools available, developers can reliably acquire the functionality they need and build better apps, faster.
 Each add-on is fully managed by an expert Heroku team, giving you all the advice and guidance you could need to get the most out of its capabilities.
 As each add-on has been specially designed for Heroku, integration is quick and simple, and they can be easily scaled as app use grows.

-Add-ons provide a huge range of services, including uptime alerts, automatic backups, and instant data access.
+Add-ons provide a huge range of Salesforce integration services, including up-time alerts, automatic backups, and instant data access.

 One of the key benefits of the Salesforce takeover of Heroku is the fact that they are both now fully integrated with one another.
 Configuration requires very little input from developers, and the two systems are guaranteed to work seamlessly to inform and improve one another.
 Whatever the size of your business, apps designed with Heroku are easy to scale.
 At every step, from your chosen database to the specific portfolio of add-ons you have chosen to implement, your app and Salesforce CRM are fully scalable at just the click of a button.
 All data will be synchronised across both platforms, and the actions taken on your app will be automatically added into your CRM, enabling you to go beyond the standardised data architecture of Salesforce.
 As your business grows, these capabilities and associated memory will grow with it, and your new teams, as they adapt, will be added into this shared resource.
 Once you have outgrown your current platform, advanced features can be quickly and easily added to improve performance.